 Our lab produces a highly concentrated 75% Magnesium Oil made from pharmaceutical grade Magnesium chloride.
 All natural sea water extracts previously available optained primarily through Japan should not be used any longer due to radiation contamination.
 Each 1ml of this Magnesium oil contains approximately 90mg of elemental magnesium.
 This transdermal dose is roughly equivalent to 200mg of elemental magnesium from the citrate or glycinate forms if taken orally assuming maximum oral absorption.
 The dose of the oil may vary from 1 to 5ml daily depending on your needs.
 It may be applied anywhere on your body however it may cause a slight burning sensation.
 If so try to apply it to your feet which are less sensitive.
 You may also place it under your armpits as an effective deodorant.
 You can also place about 50ml in your bath and soak either your whole body or just your feet for about 30 minutes a day.

-Magnesium oil is available online here.
+Magnesium oil is available online here in our members section.

 In addition to supplementing magnesium you should also investigate the possibility that magnesium deficient symptoms may be the result of mercury toxicity.
 Mercury specifically competes with Magnesium and interferes with all Magnesium-dependent metabolic pathways, such as production of energy from ATP and GTP, which directly leads to lack of chemical energy.
 Every cell in the body requires chemical energy derived from ATP or GTP to function, heal and regenerate.
 If found to be present the heavy metal must be removed first before supplementing with magnesium.
 More information on heavy metals is available here.

 Alternatively refer the ordering information page on our website to view alternate ordering methods available.